 Shrimp Aboard the Lady Jane: The Lady Jane Shrimp Boat is probably my favorite, favorite excursion on St. Simons Island.
 Board an authentic Georgia shrimp boat with an authentic crusty captain and trawl through the marshes to discovered the sea underneath.
 We’ve pulled up pufferfish, huge sting rays, and even a few shrimp.
 If you only do one excursion, do this one.

-Kayak Tours with Southeast Adventure Outfitters: With three kids, it’s tough to afford to do everything with everyone, so one year I let each child pick a fun excursion that we might not be able to afford for everyone.
+Kayak Tours with Kingfisher PaddleVentures: With three kids, it’s tough to afford to do everything with everyone, so one year I let each child pick a fun excursion that we might not be able to afford for everyone.
 My middle son picked kayaking through the marshes, and out into the ocean.
-What a unique way to see St. Simons Island.
+What a unique way to see St. Simons Island and if you go with Kingfisher PaddleVentures, you’ll learn a lot about the ecology of the area while your having fun.

 Island Cinema: For a rainy day, there is no better place than the Island Cinema for a first run movie.